 Check out the newest trailer for "Natasha, Pierre, and the Great Comet of 1812" from Broadwayworld.com!

-Pearl just closed Shakespeare in the Park's historic first all-female production: "The Taming of the Shrew" directed by Phyllida Lloyd!
+In summer of 2016 Pearl was in Shakespeare in the Park's historic first all-female production: "The Taming of the Shrew" directed by Phyllida Lloyd!
 She played several small roles and also accordion, keyboard, and electric/acoustic guitars.

 December 2015 - January 2016: Pearl joined many original cast members (and some new ones) in "Natasha, Pierre, and the Great Comet of 1812".
 Based on 70 swooningly romantic pages of War and Peace, the show was originally produced at Ars Nova and then ran at a custom-built venue first in the Meatpacking district and then in the Theatre district.
 The A.R.T. production was expanded to fit a large Proscenium space - in preparation for its Broadway transfer!
 Previews begin October 18!

 August 2015: Pearl joined musician-actors Eli Zoller and Max Grossman in Cass Morgan's original play with music, "The Road to Where" at The Weston Playhouse in VT.
 Pearl sang and played fiddle, tinwhistle and guitar; as well as a few small characters.
 Play the video to hear Cass and the cast performing the original song "Find the Way Back"!

 In February of 2014 Pearl was honored to originate the role of "Bride Riordan" in the world premiere musical "Transport" at The Irish Repertory Theatre.
 She also played fiddle & tinwhistle.